danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 Tracking is clearly big business and comes with its own invisibility cloak.
 In 2013, Facebook conducted a research project about last-minute self-censorship,[^Facebook3] revealing their capability of being able to track even unposted status updates/posts/comments, including erased texts or images.
 The implication is that Facebook is not only interested in capturing what you have posted but what you have been thinking about posting.
 It is sobering to think that data capture extends to the imaginative realm.

 ### 4.9.4 Voice and audio data
 So-called smart devices like our computers, phones and other gadgets are commonly equiped with the feature of voice recognition — as, for instance, through Siri, Google Assistant or Alexa — turning an audio input into a command for software processing, and feedback with "more personalised experiences" to assist in the delivery of everyday tasks.
 You can find these voice assistants in just about everything now — including, everyday objects like a microwave — and they become more and more conversational and 'smart', one might say 'intelligent' with machine learning improvements.
 But here lies another good example of duplicity once more, as they can carry out simple tasks very well and become smarter, and at the same time are used to capture voices for machine learning applications more widely.
 In the internet of things, the device serves you and you serve the device.
 Indeed we become the devices that generate value for others.[^Leslie2]

 ![](ch4_6.png)

 *Figure 4.9: Screenshot of Voice & Audio activity*

 ### 4.9.5 Health tracker
 Fitness and well-being becomes datafied and gamified to set personal targets.
 As the welfare state and social care are dismantled, personal well-being becomes individualised and one can find a growing trend of *self-tracking* apps.
 Movement, steps, heart rate and even sleep patterns can be tracked and analyzed easily with wearable devices and gadgets, such as the Fitbit or the Apple Watch.
 These practices of the *quantified self* — sometimes referred to as body hacking or self-surveillance — overlap with other trends that incorporate capture and data acquisition into all aspects of daily life.

 Under late capitalism, temporality itself seems to have been captured, and "there is a relentless incursion of the non-time of 24/7 into every aspect of social or personal life.
 There are, for example, almost no circumstances now that cannot be recorded or archived as digital imagery or information."[^Crary] We quote from Jonathan Crary's book *24/7: Late Capitalism and the Ends of Sleep* which describes the collapse of the distinction between day and night, meaning we are destined to produce data at all times.
 If sleep was once thought to be the last refuge from capitalism where no value could be extracted,[^Crary2] then this no longer seems to be the case and many of us happily monitor our sleep.

 ![](ch4_5.png)

 *Figure 4.10: Screenshot of sleep tracker*
+[need smaller the image]

 ## 4.10 While()

 That even sleep becomes datafied seems to point to the extent to which our subjectivities have been captured too.
 We produce, share, collect, archive, use and misuse, knowingly or not, massive amounts of data, but what does its capture do to us?
 What are the inter-subjective relations between data-commodity and human subjects?
 As we have discussed in this chapter our personal and professional lives seem to be fully enmeshed in various processes of *datafication* — to refer to how data is subsequently transferred into information as a new form of value — but does this simply mean that we are trapped in a prison-house of data unwittingly producing value for others?
 In this last section we will try to unpack these ideas a little more and in particular the idea of value in the context of the flow of data (that we call big data) and our position within these datafied structures as not entirely without agency.

-In 2015, transmediale, an annual festival for art and digital culture in Berlin, posted an open call addressingthe pervasive logic of *Capture All* and the quantificaton of life, work and play.
+In 2015, transmediale, an annual festival for art and digital culture in Berlin, posted an open call addressing the pervasive logic of *Capture All* and the quantificaton of life, work and play.
 This included some questions worth repeating here: "Are there still modes of being that resist the imperative of digital capitalism to CAPTURE ALL or is there no option but to play along?
 If so, are there artistic strategies and speculative approaches that do not play this game of quantification by the numbers?
 What are the blind spots and gaps of relentless quantification and gamification that can be exploited in order to carve out new ways of living?"[^transmediale] Hopefully the practical tasks and examples of this chapter go some way to point to alternative possibilities.

 On a more conceptual level, Marxist theory can help us make sense of this.
 The various techniques we have described can be understood as means of production, what Marx would refer to as 'fixed capital'.
 The value comes inasmuch as this can be turned into 'exchange value', in other words how things can take on monetary value.
 To see this as simply the labour of users being captured and the associated value stolen misses the point, as Tiziana Terranova states.[^Terranova] Rather than individual users needing recompensation for their willing supply of data, it is the larger social aspect that needs to be considered more significant — espcially in the era of big data we might add.
 She explains: "Contrary to some variants of Marxism which tend to identify technology completely with 'dead labour', 'fixed capital' or 'instrumental rationality', and hence with control and capture, it seems important to remember how, for Marx, the evolution of machinery also indexes a level of development of productive powers that are unleashed but never totally contained by the capitalist economy."[^Terranova2]

 We can find some evidence of this in the social energies of the free and open source movement for instance, where compensation operates at the level of social exchange.
 This line of argument then serves to shift attention from the efforts of the individual to the social relation.
 The politics of this is especially important if we are to develop a position different from the logic of 'capture all' and look to more positive and hopeful readings.
 Referring to button pressing, Terranova describes the social relation as an asymmetrical relation between two poles — one active and the other receptive.
 She is thinking of actions such as "liking and being liked, writing and reading, looking and being looked at, tagging and being tagged", as examples of the passage from the individual to the collective.
 She considers how "these actions become discrete technical objects (like buttons, comment boxes, tags, etc) which are then linked to underlying data structures", and in turn how these actions express the possibility of being able to experiment with processes of *individuation* and *transindividuation*, thus to the possibility of social transformation itself.

 This is a reference to the philosophy of Gilbert Simondon, to the transformational process by which individuation — how a person or thing is identified as distinguished from other persons or things — is caught up with other individuations.
 There is no space (or need) to go into this in detail in this publication but for now simply to say that *transindividuation* describes this shift between the individual 'I' and collective 'We' and how they are transformed through one another.[^Stiegler] We hope something of this happens with this book project, already collective by design, but also one that opens up further possibilities to produce new versions and socialities in its reworking.
 Of course this involves tinkering with the underlying codes and values associated with data capture and our ability to reinvent its main purpose.
 This is an open invitation to not only capture data but to unleash its potential otherwise.